hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 #### Update Tokens

-With the policies creates as above, we can automatically upgrade all legacy tokens.
+With the policies created as above, we can automatically upgrade all legacy tokens.

 ```sh